adamslieke/adams-lieke-starter-hugo-academic/content/home/experience.md

         in charge of the budget allocation to different campaigns.

         Junior Online Marketeer responsibilities include:

         * The development and optimization of SEO-websites and web shops.
         * The development and optimization of Google Ads, Facebook ads and Instagram ads campaigns.
-        * Responsible for customer, developer and designer communication.

-  - title: Junior Online Marketeer
-    company: G-Promotion
-    company_url: ''
-    company_logo: org-x
-    location: Breda
-    date_start: '2019-12-01'
-    date_end: '2020-09-31'
-    description: |2-
-        Responsibilities include:

-        * The development and optimization of SEO-websites and web shops.
-        * The development and optimization of Google Ads, Facebook ads and Instagram ads campaigns.